GenApplications/xBilling/README.md

 # GeneratePanel: Free and Open Source Alternative to WHMCS

-GeneratePanel is a client area for cPanel WHM, Plesk, and MyOwnFreeHost (MOFH).
-Please note that GeneratePanel is a client area, not a free web hosting service.
+GeneratePanel is an client area and account management system for cPanel WHM, Plesk, and MyOwnFreeHost (MOFH).
+Please note that GeneratePanel is not a web hosting service.
 It is currently in development.

 ## Features